saper/isoc-wp/readme.markdown

 Initial Configuration
 =========================

-Before you start using the theme, you will want to perform these steps.
+Before you start using the theme, you need to perform these steps.

 All of the steps assume you are logged into WordPress and have access to the administration panels of your site.